-As noted in Volume 1, Seqwater initially submitted non-direct forecasts in April 2012, and subsequently revised them in November 2012 following the Authority's review of Grid Service Charges and the Minister's subsequent decision and further analysis by Seqwater of bulk water costs.
+As noted in Volume 1, Sequater initially submitted non-direct forecasts in April 2012.
+Sequater subsequently revised these forecasts in November 2012 following the Authority's review of GSCs, the Minister's subsequent decision and further analysis by Sequater.

 A comparison of the alternative estimates for the Cedar Pocket Dam WSS is provided in Table 5.15 for non-direct operations costs.